-In this part of the journey, you may get lost and even forget why you set out.
+At this point of the journey, you may get lost and even forget why you set out.
 Inevitably, something happens for which you could not have planned.
-It is normal and natural to consider giving up at this point.
+Sometimes we may even give up in frustration.

 You may even think that it would have been so much easier if you stayed where you were.
 Falling back asleep or forgetting your intention may seem like the best option.